-When Adam Merriam woke up at Baystate Noble Hospital, the first thing he saw was a dry erase board in his room with the current date.
-Three days had passed since his arrival to the Noble Emergency Department.
+When Adam Merriam woke up at Baystate Noble Hospital, the first thing he saw was a board in his room with the current date.
+Three days had passed since his arrival at the Noble Emergency Department.
 But how could that be?
 He thought it was still Tuesday, the day that he'd arrived at the hospital.

-A nurse removed his breathing tube, after which Adam was unable to talk for the first few hours.
+After a nurse removed his breathing tube, Adam couldn’t talk for a few hours.
 Instead, he used a notepad to communicate.
-When his wife, Erin, came in, his first question to her was, "What happened?"
+His first question to his wife, Erin, was, "What happened?"

 Adam soon learned the details of what he'd been through.
-He had suffered a gastrointestinal bleed and blood in his lungs but his life was saved by the swift-acting expertise and smooth coordination of the medical staff at Baystate Noble Hospital.
+He had suffered a gastrointestinal bleed and blood in his lungs.
+His life was saved by prompt care and coordination from the medical team at Baystate Noble Hospital.

-Looking back on this time, Adam says, "If you feel something is not right, definitely go with your gut." – Adam Merriam
+Looking back on this time, Adam says, "If you feel something is not right, definitely go with your gut."

-Then one day in April 2014, Erin came home to find her husband sick in bed with no appetite.
-Their two dogs were lying over his body, as if shielding him from danger.
-Adam had left work early that day – a highly unusual move for him – because he believed he was coming down with the flu.
+One day, Erin came home to find her husband sick in bed with no appetite.
+Adam had left work early that day, which was pretty unusual for him.
+He thought he was coming down with the flu.
 Even their two dogs were quite worried.
 They hovered over him.

-That evening, Adam’s sickness alarmed Erin when it escalated to severe nausea, vomiting, and diarrhea.
-Erin rushed to Adam’s side in the bathroom, where she found the sink and floor stained with black, tarry blood.
-Adam himself had turned gray.
+That evening, Adam’s sickness became much worse.
+He was experiencing nausea, vomiting, and diarrhea.
+Erin rushed to Adam’s side in the bathroom, where she saw the sink and floor stained with black, tarry blood.
+Adam had turned gray.

 Erin drove Adam to the emergency room at Baystate Noble Hospital right away.
 He was so weak when he arrived that he was clinging to the walls for support.